Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/experiment-duration-estimate.md

 !!! info
     This is only for the primary metric and sequential testing right now.
 This is not supported in Experiment Results.

-Given the current statistics (control/treatment mean, control/treatment variance, and control/treatment exposures), Amplitude forecasts what will happen in the future and sees how many days it will take to reach statistical significance.
-Note if any of these statistics changes a lot the estimate will be off.
-If there are multiple variants we take the max of the estimates.
-As Amplitude gets more data, the prediction will be better.
-Note that the estimate will change over time.
+Given the current statistics (control/treatment mean, control/treatment variance, and control/treatment exposures), Amplitude forecasts expected behavior in the future, and calculates how many days it will take to reach statistical significance.
+If any of these statistics change significantly, the estimate will be off.
+If there are multiple variants the max of the estimates is taken.
+As Amplitude receives more data, the prediction will become better over time.

 ## FAQ